We offer opportunity to practice Tai Chi for individuals and small groups.

 If you want to improve your balance and reduce stress.

 If you want to increase your energy and vitality.

 My adventure with Tai Chi began in the second half of 80-ties.

 At that time Poland was still under the communistic regime.
 There was a Tai-Chi association run by volunteers and funded by (I think) a Canadian, a student of the Lodz Film School, who was a disciple of traditional Yang style Chinese Tai Chi Master from Canada.
 There I learned the long Yang style form.

 At the beginning of the new millennium I and my wife joined a martial art association where we learned shorter routine – and better suited for us and we practised it regularly for 4 years.

-In 2004 we moved to the UK and because of a lack of time and lack of local Tai- Chi groups I fall in a bad habit of practising Tai – Chi on on- and-off biases.
+In 2004 we moved to the UK.
+Because of a lack of time and lack of local Tai- Chi groups I fall in a bad habit of practising Tai – Chi on on- and-off biases.

 In London I met Shifu Lynn Xu a multiple champion of China in martial arts.

 I practised under her instructions for nearly two years.
 Before she left the UK, she had made a comment that I should teach Tai Chi (see her reference letter at the bottom of this page).

 It took me many years to follow this piece of advice.
 I am not a master of Tai Chi.
 I practice Tai Chi as a form of exercise and meditation.
 I can share what I have learned with you.
 London is a very big city and one of the main problems here is commuting, therefore I offer this opportunity for people who live close to Finsbury Park.

 If you want to learn Tai Chi it doesn’t matter if you have any experience with this type of exercise or not.
 It is suited for all levels of fitness.

 I can pass to you three routines of Tai – Chi: